johnpaulwelsh/DatabaseSystems/lab_7/db_lab_7_questions_1-9.md

    -          | 77740     | WP09      | 05-27-2005  | 35.00           | IBM

 **Question 7**

 Primary key for Package table = PackageID

 Primary key for Installations table = (TagNumber, PackageID)

 **Question 8**

 PackageID ==> PackageName

 (TagNumber, PackageID) ==> InstallDate, SoftwareCostUSD, ComputerModel

 **Question 9**

+The new tables are in 3NF because each row-column cell has one value only (1NF), and all dependencies are exhaustive for each respective table, with no partial (2NF) or transitive (3NF) dependencies.